fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 visitors add a shortcut on their phone homescreen for your website.
 It will look just like any other mobile application launch button and will open in a webview automatically.
 It’s a first step towards making your website work like a *Progressive Web App*.
-You need to meet few more requirements though:
+You need to meet a few more requirements though:

 - Your page has to be *served using HTTPS*.
 But you do that already anyway, don’t you?
 - You need to *prepare the icon* for the app shortcut.
-Usually, you’re site logo will do just fine.
+Usually, your site logo will do just fine.
 - You have to provide a *manifest file*.
 The easiest way to create it is using some online generator, like [this one](https://app-manifest.firebaseapp.com/).